TheTesla/cryptdomainmgr/README.md

 * CAA can be set to "auto" to retrieve CA from cert configuration
 * Records can be added or set (means overwrite existing).
 * Wildcard and default handling implemented.
-* That means coexitence with other handlers allowed.
+* That means coexistence with other handlers allowed.

 Look at example.conf